shahzaibkhalid/mern-app-generator/README.md

 - Application (both front-end React and back-end Express based API) is deployed to [Heroku](https://www.heroku.com).
 - React based front-end development server is hosted on port 4000 by default.
 - ExpressJS based back-end development server is hosted on port 8000 by default.
-- In development, there are two development servers, while in production, there's one server which listens for API related requests at `\api\` and React application at base `\` link.
+- In development, there are two development servers, while in production, there's one server which listens for API related requests at `\api\` and React application at base `\` path.

 ### Installation
 Install it once globally: